-So, if you are planning to make a pizza the same day you have made the dough, we need to backtrack a little… while the stand mixture is kneading the dough, put a small pot of water to boil; place one oven grate such that it is touching the bottom of the oven and place the other oven grate in the top third of the oven.
+So, if you are planning to make a pizza the same day you have made your homemade pizza dough, we need to backtrack a little… while the stand mixture is kneading the dough, put a small pot of water to boil; place one oven grate such that it is touching the bottom of the oven and place the other oven grate in the top third of the oven.
 I will also turn the oven on to the “warm” setting.
 If you do not have this setting, turn on your oven to the lowest degree for just a few minutes.
 Once the water is boiling, place the pot of boiling water in the oven, off to the side and then turn the oven off.

 Let me explain this somewhat strange method I’ve adopted… I read somewhere a long time ago, that by creating the perfect chamber of humidity and heat, you will be rewarded with a wonderful pizza, once it is cooked.
 What can I say, I’ve done stranger things… and by the way, this works for me.

-So, back to the dough.
+So, back to the pizza dough.
 While the dough is being kneaded by the stand mixture, I will drizzle about one tablespoon of olive oil in a large glass bowl.
 With your finger tips or a pastry brush, spread the olive oil on the bottom and the sides of the bowl.

-So, by now, your well kneaded ball of pizza dough is ready for the next step.
-Gather ball of dough, place it in the greased bowl, making sure to turn it over so that the entire surface of dough has a coating of olive oil.
+So, by now, your well kneaded ball of homemade pizza dough is ready for the next step.
+Gather the ball of pizza dough, place it in the greased bowl, making sure to turn it over so that the entire surface of pizza dough has a coating of olive oil.
 Cover the bowl with plastic wrap, and cover with a damp, clean tea towel.
 Place in the oven and allow to rise until double in size, about 35-40 minutes.

-Once the dough has doubled in size, remove the bowl from the oven and punch down the dough.
+Once the pizza dough has doubled in size, remove the bowl from the oven and punch down the dough.
 Let it rest for a few minutes.
 In the meanwhile, prepare your pizza pan by drizzling about a teaspoon of olive oil and spreading it out on the entire surface of the pan.
 My round pizza pan measures 15 inches.
 You can also make 2 smaller 8-inch (or even 10-inch) pizzas.
 Drizzle about one tablespoon or so of olive oil in a small bowl.
 This will be used to dip your finger tips to spread the dough onto your pizza pan.
 This method will provide a pizza that has a soft and light texture.

-You might be very disappointed to learn that there will be no flipping of pizza dough in the air, nor will there be any use of a rolling pin.
+You might be very disappointed to learn that there will be no flipping of this homemade pizza dough in the air, nor will there be any use of a rolling pin.
 Here is what I do: transfer the ball of pizza dough from the bowl to your pizza pan.
 Dip your fingers in the olive oil and begin to push and gently poke at the dough, stretching it as you go along.
 Remember to dip your fingers in the olive oil as you are “pushing” the dough into place.
 When you are finished, there should be a nice gleam to your pizza.

 The pizza dough goes back in the oven for a second rising.
 This time about 20-30 minutes.
 Remember, this is not a thin crust pizza.
-So, while the pizza is “resting”, you can prepare your favorite topping.
+So, while the pizza dough is “resting”, you can prepare your favorite topping.
 I will be posting one of my favorite toppings next week-end… stay tuned!